ministryofjustice/hmpps-authorization/README.md

 ## Environment variables

-The following environment variables can be set to run the application:
+The following environment variables can be set when running the application:

-`ENABLE_AUTHORIZATION_CODE` - set to `true` to enable the authorization code grant type.
-Default is `false`.

-`ENABLE_SERVICE_DETAILS` - set to `true` to enable the service details section.
-Default is `false`.
+`AUDIT_ENABLED` - Default is `true` - can be set to `false` to disable audit logging locally.
+Audit statements are sent to the console.

 ## Change log